Early Life

 Philanthropy

-Gianfelice Rocca is involved in various social and charitable activities, chairing the Rocca Foundation and the Fratelli Agostino and Enrico Rocca Foundation.
-Through these foundations, he supports numerous social and educational projects worldwide.
+Gianfelice Rocca is actively involved in charitable activities.
+He presides over the Rocca Foundation and the Fratelli Agostino and Enrico Rocca Foundation, which support several social and educational projects worldwide.